 Patnem beach, located 40 km south of Margao city, is the twin sister of Palolem beach.
 The road leading up to the beach is a vibrant and colorful narrow lane dotted with shops selling colorful beach wear.
 Equally cheerful is the beach which is lined with shacks that have huts which are rustic yet bright.
 Almost all the shacks have lounge chairs outside to sit and enjoy on the beach.
 Alternately, you can sit inside the shack, sip a cocktail and observe the waves from a distance.

-The crescent-shaped beach stretches over 1.6 km, thus making it perfect for long walks by yourself.
+The crescent-shaped beach stretches over 1.6 km, thus making it perfect for long walks.
 Both ends of the beach have rocks protruding out of the sea.
-From the south end of the beach, it is possible to climb a few of these rocks and cross over to the adjoining Rajbagh beach (I wouldn't advice this though!).
-On these rocks, you will often find a lone individual sitting and reveling in the views of the sea.
+From the south end of the beach, it is possible to climb a few of these rocks and cross over to the adjoining Rajbagh beach (I wouldn't advice doing this though!).
+On these rocks, you will often find individuals sitting and reveling in the views of the sea.

 Above all, the cleanliness of Patnem beach has been unaffected by the attention it has been getting from tourists and foreigners alike.
 It's important for us travelers and locals to ensure that we do not loiter the places we visit and to preserve it's sanctity.
 The beaches won't look as alluring if they were littered with waste.

 I spent my day on Patnem beach by walking along the shoreline with my feet in the water.
 I watched little kids scream gleefully as waves came crashing on the beach.
 Youngsters were playing frisbee, couples embracing each other and families enjoying a fun day at the beach.
 I chose a shack and settled down for lunch.
 It was one of the many colorful Patnem beach huts!
 I ordered spaghetti in red sauce and my favorite cocktail to accompany it.
 After a hearty meal, I lazed on the diwan, waiting for the sun to go down.